Chantal Brunel

 Chantal Brunel (born 9 September 1948) was the mayor of Bussy-Saint-Georges from 2014 until 2016.
 She was a member of the National Assembly of France until 2012.
 She represented the Seine-et-Marne department.
 She was a member of the Union for a Popular Movement.

-Appointed head of the equality office, she is a staunch supporter of liberalisation of laws against sex work in France..
+Appointed head of the equality office, she is a supporter of liberalisation of laws against sex work in France..
 She is of Greek ancestry.